kkocdko/kblog/source/posts/20220114-0225 Using VSCode Web Server Variant.md

 description: Not just for fun
 ```

-> Last tested version is `1.85.1 (2023-12-13T09:14:51.474Z)`, may become invalid in a future version.
+> Last tested version is `1.94.2`, may become invalid in a future version.

 ### Pros

 - As a tab on browser, more convenient.
-Haven't redundant renderer process, less memory footprint.
+Haven't redundant services and GPU processs, less overhead.

-- Bypass Electron's IME issues on Linux Wayland.
+- Bypass Electron's IME issues on Linux Wayland (Electron 33 alpha fixed this).

 - Official extension market, not [coder/code-server](https://github.com/coder/code-server)'s market.